HOMEPAGE

 Archiasterella fletchergryllus

-I completed my undergraduate degree at Southampton (Geology B.Sc., First Class Honours) in 2001.
-From there I travelled to the US, studying palaeontology under Bruce Lieberman at the University of Kansas; home of the Treatise.
-Both campuses were satisfactorily close to a major chalk outcrop.
+Following my undergraduate degree at Southampton (2001, Geology B.Sc., First Class Honours) I travelled to the US, studying palaeontology under Bruce Lieberman at the University of Kansas; home of the Treatise.
+(Note: Both Soton and KU campuses were satisfactorily close to a major chalk outcrop!).
 Whilst a Jayhawk (a student of KU) I studied the Early Cambrian fauna of the Sekwi Formation, Mackenzie Mountains, Canada, rich in trilobites and unusual beasts known as chancelloriids; extinct sea creatures resembling cacti but probably related to anemones and corals.
-The results have just been published in the Journal of palaeontology (Randell, R., Lieberman, B., Hasiotis, S., and Pope, M. 2005.
-New chancelloriids from the Early Cambrian Sekwi Formation, Northwest Territories, Canada with a comment on Chancelloriid affinities, Journal of Paleontology, 79, 5, 987-996 [Manuscript text]).
-A typical fossil specimen and my reconstruction of the new chancelloriid species Archiasterella fletchergryllus are shown above, approximately life-size.
-My time at KU included a memorable field season in the Canadian Artic.
+This included a memorable field season collecting new material in the Canadian Artic and results were published in the Journal of palaeontology (Randell, R., Lieberman, B., Hasiotis, S., and Pope, M. 2005.
+New chancelloriids from the Early Cambrian Sekwi Formation, Northwest Territories, Canada with a comment on Chancelloriid affinities, Journal of Paleontology, 79, 5, 987-996).
+Images above show a typical fossil specimen alongside my suggested reconstruction of the new chancelloriid species Archiasterella fletchergryllus (images are approximately life-size).
+Also the 2003 field team [from left: Author; Steve Hasiotis; Michael Pope; Kelly Dilliard].